Composer. Storyteller. Collaborator.

 Rebecca Nisco: Biography

-Her compositions have been performed and recorded internationally at prestigious venues including The Kennedy Center’s Millennium Stage and Air-Edel Studios, collaborating with ensembles such as the Baltimore Choral Arts Society, where she received the Singer's Choice Award for her choral piece “Ave Maria.”
-Her arrangement of “O Holy Night” was premiered by The Catholic University Chorus and Orchestra in December 2023 during a nationally broadcast charity concert.
-Additionally, she is a recipient of the CT Artists Respond grant, which supported her live-action animated music video “Hit the Sky,” which she also directed and produced, premiering in Fall 2023.
+Her music has been heard internationally at The Kennedy Center’s Millennium Stage and Air-Edel Studios in London, performed by ensembles such as the Baltimore Choral Arts Society, which honored her with the Singer’s Choice Award for her choral setting of Ave Maria, and Budapest Scoring Orchestra.
+Her arrangement of O Holy Night was broadcast nationally in 2023, premiered by The Catholic University Chorus and Orchestra.
+Her multimedia instincts extend to her own directing and producing: the CT Artists Respond grant supported her live-action animated music video Hit the Sky, which premiered in Fall 2023.

-Co-written with Lindsay Kennedy, her new musical “Like Cinders” was a semi-finalist for the O’Neill Musical Theatre Conference.
-The duo's first musical, “Our Man Harry”, was performed in concert in 2019 by the CenterStage Theatre Company in Washington, D.C., with the song “I Can Do It On My Own” subsequently selected for performance at the Kennedy Center’s Page-to-Stage Festival.
+Nisco’s theatrical work is no less notable.
+With collaborator Lindsay Kennedy, she co-wrote the musical Like Cinders, a semi-finalist for the O’Neill Musical Theatre Conference.
+Their earlier piece, Our Man Harry, was performed in concert by CenterStage Theatre Company in Washington, D.C., with selections later featured at the Kennedy Center’s Page-to-Stage Festival.